okeuday/uuid/README.markdown

 bitwise-XORed (i.e., 3 OCI (Organizationally Unique Identifier) bytes and 3 NIC (Network Interface Controller) specific bytes) down to 16 bits.
 The Erlang pid is bitwise-XORed from 72 bits down to 32 bits.
+The version 3 (MD5), version 4 (random), and version 5 (SHA)
-The version 4 (random) identifier is provided as specified within the RFC.
+methods are provided as specified within the RFC.

 Author
 ------